ChristopherRabotin/GMAT/application/README.txt

 The Beta GUI application can be run using the ‘open’ Terminal command, executed in the bin folder:

-   open GMAT-R2018a_Beta.app
+   open GMAT-R2020a_Beta.app

-or by double-clicking the GMAT-R2018a_Beta.app in the Finder.
+or by double-clicking the GMAT-R2020a_Beta.app in the Finder.
 If running GMAT fails and you see an error message about GMAT not being able to read the startup file in a temporary location that includes “AppTranslocation” in the path, see the note above about the Gatekeeper and OS X Sierra (and High Sierra).

-Python Interface note for Mac users:

-Currently, GMAT will only be able to interface with Python if your Python is installed into a specific directory:
-/Library/Frameworks/Python.framework/Versions/3.6

-GMAT will be updated for a future release to allow use of a Python installation elsewhere.

-MATLAB interface note for Mac users:

-To use the Matlab interface with the Mac GMAT-R2018a_Beta.app application, you must open the MATLABConfigure.txt in the bin directory and edit the MATLAB_APP_PATH field to point to the location of your MATLAB installation.

-If the Matlab interface does not work with the GmatConsole command line application, you may need to set up your Terminal so that the system can load the Matlab libraries and start up MATLAB.
-For example, if you are using a .bashrc, you may need to add something like this:

-export MATLAB = <your MATLAB app location here>
-export DYLD_LIBRARY_PATH=$MATLAB/bin/maci64:$DYLD_LIBRARY_PATH
-export PATH=$PATH:$MATLAB/bin
+Please see the GMAT User Guide for important instructions on how to use MATLAB, Python, SNOPT7, and gfortran with the Mac version of GMAT.

 Note for MacBooks with a Touch Bar:

-There appears to be an issue with WxWidgets, the third party GUI library used by GMAT, and the Mac Touch Bar.
-Crashes occur frequently and the traceback indicates that the issue lies in Apple code, related to the Touch bar specifically, possibly caused by a NULL string pointer.
-Our analysis suggests this issue cannot be addressed by the GMAT team or by WxWidgets;
+The previous issue with WxWidgets, the third party GUI library used by GMAT, and the Mac Touch Bar appears to have been fixed in recent OSX updates.
-however, we will continue to investigate.
-In the meantime, the GMAT Console version will continue to work, and the GUI version (Beta) will work on Macs without a Touch Bar.

 -----------------------------------------------------------------------